zentrocdot/sd-webui-adjust_lora_filename/README.md

 ## Usage of the LoRA Model

-I explain the former statement using a real live example.
-Let's say we use following Prompt.
+<p align="justify">I explain the former statement using a real live example.
+Let's say we use following <i>Prompt</i>.</p>

-<pre>fantasy image, &lt;lora:FILE_NAME:WEIGHT&gt;</pre>
+<pre>cat with hat, &lt;lora:FILE_NAME:WEIGHT&gt;</pre>

-Normally FILENAME is the file name of the file stored on the hard disc or wherever the file may be located.
-If the output name in the meta data is differnet, selecting a LoRa leads to the following.
+Normally FILE_NAME is the file name without extension of the file stored on the hard disc or wherever the file may be located.
+If the output name in the metadata is differnet, selecting a LoRA in AUTOMATIC1111 leads to the following <i>Prompt</i>.

-<pre>fantasy image, &lt;lora:OUTPUT_NAME:WEIGHT&gt;</pre>
+<pre>cat with hat, &lt;lora:OUTPUT_NAME:WEIGHT&gt;</pre>

+<p align="justify">If someone is using a lot of LoRA models this behaviour will be confusing.</p>

 Typically metadata printed as JSON looks like